RiP3rQ/AI-Ecommerce/docs/ai-sdk.md

 ## Overview

-This project uses the Vercel AI SDK with Google's Gemini provider for structured data generation.
-The `AiSdkHandler` class provides a unified, type-safe interface for all AI operations, ensuring consistent error handling, metadata tracking, and performance monitoring.
+This project uses the Vercel AI SDK with Google's Gemini provider for text generation.
+The `AiSdkHandler` class provides a simple interface for AI operations with error handling and metadata tracking.

 ## Architecture

 ### Core Components

-- **`AiSdkHandler`**: Singleton class managing all AI SDK operations
+- **`AiSdkHandler`**: Class for AI SDK operations
 - **`geminiProvider`**: Custom Gemini provider with timeout handling
+- **`types.ts`**: Type definitions for AI operations
-- **Constants**: Configuration values for model settings and timeouts
+- **Constants**: Configuration values for model settings

 ### Provider Configuration